Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • increased skin pigmentation;

-• signs of hypovitaminosis: cracks in the corners of the mouth, blurred vision at dusk, bleeding gums.
+• signs of hypovitaminosis: cracks in the corners of the mouth, deterioration of vision at dusk, bleeding gums.

-If Crohn's disease of the colon develops, the following symptoms are observed:
+If Crohn's disease of the colon has developed, the following symptoms are observed:

-• pain in the abdomen: cramping, localized above the navel, on the right or left lateral surfaces of the abdomen, of varying intensity, aggravated by the use of "harmful" food;
+• abdominal pain: cramping, localized above the navel, along the right or left lateral surfaces of the abdomen, of varying intensity, aggravated by eating “junk” food;

-• the stools are mushy, bloody, frequent.
-Desires can occur at night and closer to the morning;
+• stool is pasty, bloody, frequent.
+The urge may occur at night and towards the morning;

-• if the rectal area near the anus is affected, a person may have frequent paraproctitis, anal fissures or fistulas that go from the rectum to the skin around the anus, bladder, prostate or vagina;
+• if the area of the rectum near the anus is affected, a person may experience frequent paraproctitis, anal fissures or fistulas extending from the rectum to the skin around the anus, bladder, prostate or vagina;

-• the skin becomes pale, loses its elasticity.
+• the skin becomes pale and loses elasticity.

-Such manifestations from the large, small intestine or combined lesions of the parts of the digestive tract have a peculiarity.
-They occur with periods of remission, when a person feels practically healthy (with the exception of extraintestinal manifestations and symptoms of impaired absorption of nutrients), which are replaced by exacerbations.
+Such manifestations from the large, small intestine or combined lesions of the departments digestive tract have a peculiarity.
+They occur with periods of remission, when a person feels practically healthy (with the exception of extraintestinal manifestations and symptoms of malabsorption of nutrients), which are replaced by exacerbations.

 In addition to intestinal, the disease also has extraintestinal manifestations: